Deaponn/todo-app/README.md

 - fake login page (username: user, password: pass)
 - list of editable TODOs
-- each TODO has diagram-js generated graphic which is also editable
+- each TODO has diagram-js generated graph which is also editable

 ### Usage